-Susan Beallor-Snyder interview: Manila rope sculptures
+Susan Beallor-Snyder: Manila rope sculptures

 With well over a decade of experience in producing hand fabricated jewellery designs, Susan Beallor-Snyder is a sought-after goldsmith.
 As her work has continued to evolve, Susan recently shifted her focus to creating natural manila rope sculptures.